Low Risk Vanguard Retirement Portfolio

 There are two main criteria the investors should consider when deciding to apply a certain strategy and the composition of the portfolio.

 First, what level of risk the investor is willing and able to undertake.
 The level of risk determines the trade-off between returns level and returns volatility.
-For convenience we categorize the investors as conservative, average risk takers and aggressive.
+For convenience we categorize investors as conservative, average risk takers and aggressive.
 This article is aimed to satisfy the needs of conservative investors whose prime objective is to preserve the capital with minimal drawdowns while achieving moderate but healthy returns.

-A second factor is the amount of work required of the investor in managing the portfolio.
-Here, at the extreme are the following two choices.
+A second factor is the amount of work required in managing the portfolio.
+Two extreme options can be considered.
 First, the portfolio is managed on auto pilot, meaning that the decisions to make any changes in allocations are made algorithmically by a computer application using specific market data.
-This approach takes a minimum amount of work and minimum involvement of the investor in the process.
+This approach takes a minimum amount of work and minimum involvement from the investor in the process.
 In fact, the whole task can be automated and performed by a computer program.
-The other extreme choice is to continuously observe the market behavior and to act based on market events as soon as they happen.
+The other extreme choice is to continuously observe market behavior and to act based on market events as soon as they happen.
 In this case, while the decision may involve substantial amount of algorithmic computations, in many cases, it also involves some discretionary decision taking, which is affected by market sentiment.

-Our articles do not consider those two choices.
+Our articles do not consider these two choices.
 We do not recommend using a completely automated strategy based on fixed rules.
 The strategies we present are demonstrated under the assumptions of fixed simple rules, with market data spanning over 10 years of past market history.
 Based on the backtests, we illustrate what the strategy would have achieved were it applied mechanically.
-Due to the market unpredictability, we recommend that investors use a strategy to direct their decisions and to always question the model recommendations.
+Due to the market's unpredictability, we recommend that investors use a strategy to direct their decisions and to always question the model's recommendations.
 That does not mean taking discretionary actions but reserving the right to deviate from the strategy recommendations when market events suggest any radical change in its behavior.

-The strategy presented in this article require quarterly reallocation of funds, performed around the last trading day of the quarter.
+The strategy presented in this article requires quarterly reallocation of funds, performed around the last trading day of the quarter.
 That implies only four decision points within a year, and as such, a very modest time commitment from the investor.
 The portfolio is built on five Vanguard mutual funds so there are few assets to follow and few trades to execute.

 Dual-momentum model

-We shall use a dual momentum strategy with two regimes: risk-on and risk-off.
-During risk-on periods, the strategy reallocates equally in four top funds based on relative strength over the previous three months.
+We shall use a dual-momentum strategy with two regimes: risk-on and risk-off.
+During risk-on periods, the strategy reallocates equally in the four top funds based on relative strength over the previous three months.
 During risk-off periods, the strategy invests all the funds in a single Treasury bonds mutual fund.

-Following is the list of Vanguard mutual funds used by the strategy.
+The following is the list of Vanguard mutual funds used by the strategy.
 The first five funds are used during risk-on periods, while the sixth during risk-off.
-Finally the total bond market fund is only used to determine the state of the market, i.e. to generate the control signal.
+Finally, the total bond market fund is only used to determine the state of the market i.e., to generate the control signal.

-- Vanguard Intermediate-Term Investment Grade Fund (MUTF:VFICX)
+- Vanguard -Term Investment Grade Fund (MUTF:VFICX)

 - Vanguard Explorer Fund (MUTF:VEXPX)